Elvira-94/natural-clean/README.md

 - __FAQ Section__

 The FAQ section will answer some of the more common questions that Natural Clean receive from their customers.
-The questions will be displayed as a list of accordion styled items, and once clicked, the answer to the question that was clicked, will show on the screen under the question.
+The questions will be displayed as a list of accordion styled items, and once clicked, the answer to the question that was clicked will show on the screen under the question.
 If clicked again, the answer will revert back to being hidden.

 The value of this section is to provide Natural Clean's users with answers to questions they may have before they need to ask.